Skip to main content

 Basic Configuration

-ItemDescriptionDefault ValueAllowed Values
+Configuration ItemDescriptionDefault ValueAllowed Values

 TimeoutMaximum function execution time; function will be forcibly terminated upon timeout20s1s - 900s

-Environment VariablesEnvironment variables defined as key/value pairsNoneCustom
+Environment VariablesEnvironment variables defined in key/value pairsNoneCustom

 Network Configuration